Best Space Heater of 2021

 Best Bang for the Buck

-If you like the tower-style but you don't want a model that's going to break the bank then we recommend the Lasko 5775.
-This device warms the surrounding area almost instantly, and the oscillation setting does a fairly good job of distributing air evenly.
+If you like the tower-style, but you don't want a model that will break the bank, we recommend the Lasko 5775.
+This device warms the surrounding area almost instantly, and the oscillation setting does a reasonably good job of distributing air evenly.
 The temperature controller on this heater is easy to use and has a 7-hour timer.